brycewray/eleventy_solo/src/posts/2020/06/why-kept-ulysses.md

 Yes, I decided to work on it again.
 (It's amazing how many fresh ideas come to your head when you drop a WIP for a while and then come back to it later.)
 No, I haven't finally, utterly decided that I'll go through with it.

 However, because I *did* let the Ulysses sub lapse a few weeks back, my reactivating the sub yesterday restored the two-week trial everyone gets on first installation.
 That was an unexpected benefit: it gives me that amount of time to see if I can get the WIP back on track.
-If, within the two weeks, I figure I was right, after all, to stop working on the WIP, I simply cancel the sub again before the trial ends.
+If, within the two weeks, I figure I was right, after all, to stop working on the WIP, I simply cancel the sub again before the trial ends. *(**2020-06-20**: See the update at the end.)*

 But, you may still wonder, why bother to keep Ulysses active even if I *know* I'll go ahead with the WIP?
 Haven't I made it clear in multiple past posts that I have great affinity also for [Scrivener](https://literatureandlatte.com/scrivener/overview) and [iA Writer](https://ia.net/writer), both of which I already own outright?
 (The subscription-haters among you may be yelling, "Hell, yeah," at this point.)